osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ## ``Get Summaries for Nullable Types``

 OCS also support summary requests for nullable SdsTypes.
-It means a SdsType has at least a nullable sdstypeproperty.
+It means a SdsType has at least a nullable SdsTypeProperty.

 **Example**
+The following example contains a nullable double property.

 ###### .NET
 ```csharp